asifakonjee/Hyprland/README.md

 pipewire wireplumber grim slurp jq dunst qt5-wayland qt6-wayland
 ```
 N.B.- Some points during installation.
-1. Please try to install hyprland-git and during installation in paru choose rustup as dependency.
+1. If you choose to install hyprland-git using paru choose rustup as dependency.
-2. If it still gives error, then install wl-roots from pacman first.
+2. If it gives error, then install build from source according to offcial wiki guideline (Best way till now!).
 3. During installation of xdg-desktop-portal-hyprland-git, choose xdg-desktop-portal-wlr, otherwise hyprland will not start.
 Make sure that you don't have other xdg-desktop-portals.

 ### Please READ the Hyprland wiki FIRST.
 Don't blindly copy/paste this repo.